rust-lang/log/rfcs/0000-structured-logging.md

 Add support for structured logging to the `log` crate in both `std` and `no_std` environments, allowing log records to carry typed data beyond a textual message.
 This document serves as an introduction to what structured logging is all about, and as an RFC for an implementation in the `log` crate.

-`log` will provide an API for capturing structured data that's agnostic of the underlying serialization framework, whether that's `std::fmt`, `serde`, or `sval`.
+`log` will provide an API for capturing structured data that offloads complex serialization to de-facto standards in the ecosystem, but avoids integrating them too tightly, or forcing any specific framework on consumers.

 The API is heavily inspired by `slog` and `tokio-trace`.

 > NOTE: Code in this RFC uses recent language features like `impl Trait`, but can be implemented without them.

 # Contents
 - [Motivation](#motivation)
   - [What is structured logging?](#what-is-structured-logging)
   - [Why do we need structured logging in `log`?](#why-do-we-need-structured-logging-in-log)